Event recap: Frontiers in Ornithology Symposium for Youth

 Location: Ashland Nature Center, Hockessin, DE, USA

-Summary: The first-ever Frontiers in Ornithology Symposium was a day packed full of speakers, panel discussions, and networking opportunities for young people (ages 13-22) who are interested in pursuing ornithology studies and careers.
+Summary: The first-ever Frontiers in Ornithology Symposium was a day packed with presentations, panel discussions, and networking opportunities for young people (ages 13-22) who are interested in pursuing ornithology studies and careers.

 My involvement: I came on to the FOS planning team in the spring of 2019.
 Through Nighthawk, I provided marketing assistance, design services, and media coverage of the event.

-Fun fact: This event is the brainchild of four inspired conservationists who brainstormed the concept of a youth symposium exactly one year prior to the event at the American Birding Expo.
+Fun fact: This event is the brainchild of four inspired conservationists who formed the concept of a youth symposium exactly one year prior to the event at the American Birding Expo.

 A QUICK NOTE

 The Frontiers planning team would like to express our heartfelt gratitude to everyone who helped make the 2019 Frontiers in Ornithology Symposium a resounding success.
 The sold-out event was attended by nearly 150 youth, speakers, volunteers, and mentors, and attendees joined us from 14 states.
-We absolutely could not have put on such an incredible inaugural symposium without the help of our generous speakers, sponsors, and volunteers.
+We could not have put on such an incredible inaugural symposium without the help of our generous supporters.
 Thank you for making this event possible, and we look forward to your continued support!

 In November 2019, Bill Stewart, the driving force behind the symposium, succumbed to a long-fought battle with cancer.
 While his presence could never be replaced, the team is still dedicated to continuing the Frontiers in Ornithology Symposium in 2020 and beyond.
 This is just one of many ways that Bill’s legacy will live on.